Starting Your Research

 How do I find books and journals?

 How do I find journals articles?

-If you know the article you are looking for search the Library catalogue and/or A-to-Z electronic journals for the title of the journal.
-If you want to find what articles have been written on a certain subject then start with Primo Central searching tool and then move on to more subject-specific databases (use the pull down menus).
+If you know the article you are looking for search the Library catalogue and/or eJournal and eBook finder for the title of the journal.
+If you want to find what articles have been written on a certain subject then start with EBSCO Discovery searching tool and then move on to more subject-specific databases.

 How do I find multi-media resources?